Kthulu120/liquid_dl/README.md

 ```
 pip install scdl
 ```
-* Imgur-dl will be included natively in the next commit or two until then it is unsupported

 * Install youtube-dl (if you have it downloaded already still run this command often as youtube-dl is constantly updated)
 ```
 sudo pip install --upgrade youtube_dl